jlaumonier/mlsurvey/doc/architecture.md

 # Dask

 Hum.. you can use Dask to store your dataframe using the configuration 'storage': 'Dask' in the dataset definition.
-However, even if it works, it is highly experimental (i.e. it does not work as it use to much memory...).
+However, even if it works, it is highly experimental (i.e. it does not work as it use too much memory...).
 I will work on that later.